Phil-Sparkes/comp230-cpd/README.md

 For the game project we managed to start play testing finally, this gave some valuable feedback about the game such as weapon balancing, I provided the designers with a way of accessing all the weapon properties without having to delve into the code.
 This in turn gives them the power to act on the feedback and balance the game.

 ## Week Twelve

+This week I didn’t work on my graphics project since I had two other deadlines in.
+The first of which being the game project.
+For this we had a team meeting and a list was created of all the features we wanted finished before the deadline.
+I completed all the tasks from the list and refined some of the code to keep it clean.
+We also had to create a video showing off our game, the other programmer and I agreed to meet at my house to make the videos at the same time.
+After a lot of fiddling with the editing software we managed to get the videos done.
+I submitted mine but was then told the audio level was too low, I resubmitted it with a higher audio level.

+The other assignment in for this week was the VR project.
+I was pleasantly surprised with how this turned out, with the top down shooter mechanics in a VR game.
+The idea of the project was to see if these mechanics would work in VR and I believe they do work.